-I had to return the stick to the security guard unfortunately.
-As I walked around the town I could see hoards of monkeys hanging around the houses.
-Probably something good must be cooking in there and they were there for a taste.
-All the houses have proper mesh type grills to prevent the monkeys from entering.
+I had to return the stick to the security guard, unfortunately.
+As I walked around the town, I could see hoards of monkeys hanging around the houses.
+Probably something good must be cooking in there, and they were there for a taste.
+All the houses have good mesh-type grills to prevent the monkeys from entering.

 Devasthan Prang Khaek

-Just the lane opposite to Devasthan Prang Khaek has the Wichayen house which means the official residence of the ambassadors.
-So this place is not far from king’s palace.
-Basically a house where the ambassadors from other countries visiting King Narai would stay here.
-But then the close aide of King Narai was also called Wichayen, am not sure if it was his house.
+Just the lane opposite Devasthan Prang Khaek has the Wichayen house, which means the official residence of the ambassadors.
+So, this place is not far from the king’s palace.
+It is a house where the ambassadors from other countries visiting King Narai would stay here.
+The close aide of King Narai was also called Wichayen, and I am not sure if it was his house.
 I think this building had a separate ticket charge.
 I decided to click a pic from outside and move on.
-If you look at the pic you will stand by my choice.

 Chedi Luang Por Wat Monkhan

 This is a leaning Chedi.
-Opposite this Chedi is brand new temple too.
-More than the Chedi itself the walk to it was good as it takes you through the alleys of the town.
-Was expecting to be like leaning Pisa Tower but it was not that obviously leaning.
-The top portion alone you feel like its leaning a little.
+Opposite this, Chedi is a brand new temple too.
+More than the Chedi itself, the walk to it was better as it takes you through the alleys of the town.
+I was expecting to be like the leaning Pisa Tower, but it was not that leaning.
+The top portion alone feels a bit leaned.

 The only last thing left now was to visit King Narai’s palace which is now a museum.